 , the Seminar had one more session at Biblioteca Marqués de Valdecilla

 (UCM), aside from the one at BNE.
-The sixth edition was held online
+Because of the well-known circumstances related to the spread of the coronavirus, the sixth edition was held online

 A few years ago I began to write a blog